 This article focuses on explaining the difference between CAD and CAE.
-But before we do that, let’s first understand what is CAD.
+But let’s first explain what exactly CAD is.

-On the way to being a mechanical engineer, the first thing you learn in university is how to solve mechanical problems.
+On the way to being a qualified mechanical engineer, the first thing students learn is how to solve mechanical problems.
 In this example, our mechanical problem is the need to find out how wind affects the Olympic Tower in Munich.

-The first thing we do is simplifying the model.
-Details and features of the tower that might not be needed for a rough mechanical calculation are going to be neglected.
-Actually, the Olympic Tower looks like a big pole, so the assumption that the tower is a pole without the restaurant and the antenna is being made in this case.
+The first thing we do is simplify the model.
+Details and features of the tower (including the restaurant and antenna) that might not be needed for a rough mechanical calculation are going to be eliminated.

-At the beginning of the calculations, we make a rough drawing of the tower, which in our case is a simple line on the paper.
-The wind we estimate as a constant force at the tip of the tower with the goal of the calculation being to get the momentum at the bottom of the tower.
+At first, we make a rough drawing of the tower, which in our case is a simple line on the paper.
+We estimate the wind as a constant force at the tip of the tower with the goal of the calculation being to get the momentum at the bottom of the tower.
 The equation would simply be the force of the wind times the height of the tower.

-This model is extremely simplified and everyone knows that in reality it is much more complicated than that.
-Especially the person that is responsible for the success of the project would want a more sophisticated calculation of the problem.
+This model is extremely simplified.
+Everyone—including the person that is responsible for the success of the project—knows that in reality it is much more complicated than that, and they would want a more sophisticated calculation of the problem.

 Counterarguments for the easy approximation we did are:

-- Second, the wind is not a single, constant force, but rather a dynamic force that causes turbulence and other effects
+- The wind is not a single, constant force, but rather a dynamic force that causes turbulence and other effects.

-To calculate this, the power CAE comes in.
+To calculate this, we utilize the power of computer-aided engineering (CAE).

-CAD is the abbreviation of computer-aided design, which refers to using a computer to visualize a product idea.
-CAE abbreviates computer-aided engineering — the analysis of the designed visualization.
-In short, the difference between CAD and CAE can be put this way: CAD designs a product and CAE simulates it.
+CAD is the abbreviation for computer-aided design, which refers to using a computer to visualize a product idea.
+CAE is the abbreviation for computer-aided engineering, which is the analysis of the designed visualization.
+In short, the difference between CAD and CAE can be put this way: CAD is for designing a product and CAE is for testing and simulating it.

-The advantages of using the aid of computers for designing and analyzing a project in comparison to old-school methods are quite obvious.
+The advantages of using computers in design, in comparison to old-school methods, are quite obvious.
 The main perks of 3D CAD software over 2D drawing include but are not limited to the following:

 - A 3D version of the object can be created.
 Engineers and production workers can more easily understand the shape and the properties of the designed geometry.
-Furthermore, some geometries can be extremely complicated and very hard, if not impossible to properly understand without seeing them in 3 dimensions.
+Furthermore, some geometries can be extremely complicated and difficult, if not impossible to properly understand without seeing them in three dimensions.

-- Changes to the geometry can be made very easily as the software recalculates the product after every change.
-Moreover, the CAD program lets you know if you have some errors in your geometry that would, for example, cause a collision of moving parts.
+- Changes to the geometry can be very easily made because the software recalculates the product after every change.
+Moreover, the CAD program identifies and alerts you to any errors in your geometry that would, for example, cause a collision of moving parts.

 - Probably the most important advantage is that a CAD model can be transformed into a mesh and then simulated for analyzing and testing purposes.

-Using CAE tools is also connected to a lot of advantages:
+CAE tools also have a lot of advantages, such as:

-- Not needing as many prototypes and driving the overall development costs down
+- Not needing as many prototypes and driving down the overall development costs of the project.

-- The user avoids over-engineering since he or she can see immediately if the changes to the product design affect the performance and decide early in the process if it’s worth it to continue developing or dropping the design version after the first simulations
+- The users avoid over-engineering since they can immediately see if the changes to the product design affect the performance, which allows them to decide early in the process whether it’s worth it to continue developing or if they should drop the design version after the first simulations.

 - The effect of altering a few parameters on the product can be studied.

-All of this leads to CAE helping to reduce the costs and time to market for a product.
+All of these benefits can help to reduce the costs and time to market for a product.

-The Difference between CAD and CAE: The Meshing Process
+Meshing The Difference Between CAD and CAE: The Meshing Process

 There are different ways of combining geometrical elements to form a 3D geometry.
-Most likely, CAD models are designed as an assembly of volumes or bodies with parameters like density of the actual material.
+Most likely, CAD models are designed as an assembly of volumes or bodies with parameters like the density of the actual material.
 The model widely used for CAD modeling is a parametric model with a construction history.
-This brings the advantage of being able to change features retrospectively.
-So 3D objects are built as a combination of geometrical shapes with parameters.
+This provides the advantage of being able to change features retrospectively, which allows 3D objects to be built as a combination of geometrical shapes with parameters.

 This clearly shows that you cannot just transform a CAD model into a CAE model.
-Problems that you probably need to face are the modeling of spheres, for example.
-This is impossible to do with volumes that have corners, but if the single volumes of the mesh are small enough, it can be a good approximation.
+The modeling of spheres, for example, will be a problem you will face.
+It is impossible to do this with volumes that have corners, but if the single volumes of the mesh are small enough, it can be a good approximation.

-After the pre-processing, the calculation starts.
-This differs according to the problem you need to solve and the type of simulation — finite element analysis, computational fluid dynamics, thermal, etc.
+After the pre-processing is complete, the calculation starts.
+This differs according to the problem you need to solve and the type of simulation, such as finite element analysis, computational fluid dynamics, or thermal analysis.

 In the previous example, after having designed the tower with CAD, a finite element analysis would be used to calculate the forces of the wind affecting the Olympic Tower.

-The engineer will want to simplify his CAD model because he won’t be able to process a perfect one due to the lack of calculating power.
+The engineer will want to simplify the CAD model because it will not be possible to process a perfect one, due to the lack of calculating power.
 In contrast, an engineer using a CAD model wants to create a perfect depiction of the model he has in mind.
-The approximations that are being made are highly accurate if you think about the fact that the concrete column of the Olympic Tower is also not perfectly round but has small edges where the planking of the concrete was placed.
-As soon as this is completed, creating the mesh and setting up the simulation are the next steps.
-You can take a look at this projects and see the results of the harmonic analysis and static analysis that were performed to identify the displacement and von Mises stresses produced in the Olympic Tower due to the wind pressure.
+The approximations that are being made are highly accurate.
+Just think about the fact that the concrete column of the Olympic Tower is also not perfectly round but has small edges where the planking of the concrete was placed.
+As soon as this is completed, the next steps are creating the mesh and setting up the simulation.
+You can take a look at this project and see the results of the harmonic analysis and static analysis that were performed to identify the displacement and von Mises stresses produced in the Olympic Tower due to the wind pressure.